lopestom/twrp_device_ulefone_Power_Armor14_Pro/README.md

 - Updated to 3.7.0_12 version;

 - 23/11/2022 - The applied theme is very good for devices with a centralized notch and the clock moves a little to the left side.
-Maybe trying the TW_CUSTOM_CLOCK_POS := 300 is better.
+Maybe trying the TW_CUSTOM_CLOCK_POS := 300 is better;

 ```# Statusbar icons flags 1080 x 2260
 TW_STATUS_ICONS_ALIGN := center